ylab-hi/pxblat/README.md

 conda install pxblat
 ```

 Congratulations!
-You've successfully installed ToolXYZ on your local machine.
+You've successfully installed `PxBLAT` on your local machine.
+If you have some issues, please check the [document](https://pxblat.readthedocs.io/en/latest/) first before opening a issue.

 ### 🤖 Using pxblat